mongodb/mongo-go-driver/options-design/DESIGN.md

 Operations that take both cursor options and their own options will return a slice of option.Option types.
-Operations that only take their own options will return a slice of their own option package type, for example the `findopts.ManyBundle.Unbundle` method will return `[]option.Optioner` while the `findopts.DeleteBundle.Unbundle` method will return `[]option.FindOneAndDeleteOptioner`.
+Operations that only take their own options will return a slice of their own option package type, for example the `findopt.ManyBundle.Unbundle` method will return `[]option.Optioner` while the `findopt.DeleteBundle.Unbundle` method will return `[]option.FindOneAndDeleteOptioner`.

-As a special case, the clientopts package does not follow this pattern, and instead returns a `*clientopts.Client`.
-This is done because the clientopts package cannot import the mongo.Client type, so instead of returning options that take a `mongo.Client`, we just return a `*clientopts.Client` that the `mongo.NewClient` function can use to copy the final options to the `mongo.Client` type.
+As a special case, the clientopt package does not follow this pattern, and instead returns a `*clientopt.Client`.
+This is done because the clientopt package cannot import the mongo.Client type, so instead of returning options that take a `mongo.Client`, we just return a `*clientopt.Client` that the `mongo.NewClient` function can use to copy the final options to the `mongo.Client` type.

 #### Debugging